 For some, this slowdown and the upcoming holiday season mean it’s time for an overdue break.
 We get it.
 It’s been a long season, and this may be your only chance for a well-deserved rest.
 Everyone needs a break.
 But we’ve seen far too many small business owners who let their legitimate need for a week or two off turn into 6 weeks (or more) of lost opportunity.

-Taking advantage of a slower season to recover from a busy year, that’s fine, just don’t miss out on this chance to plan for your success in 2018.
+Taking advantage of a slower season to recover from a busy year, that’s fine, just don’t miss out on this chance to plan for your success in the coming year.

 The ‘off-season’ is your best possible time to address the strategic parts of your business that get pushed aside when you’re focused on production.
 This is the time to zero in on finding new customers, making sure your existing customers are satisfied, and implementing new tools, processes and technology to help yourself be more-efficient next year.

-Simply put, companies that continue to push themselves to plan, prepare, and position themselves through the ‘offseason’ will start off the New Year a step ahead of their competition… and that’s where you want to be in 2018.
+Simply put, companies that continue to push themselves to plan, prepare, and position themselves through the ‘offseason’ will start off the New Year a step ahead of their competition… and that’s where you want to be!

 Don’t be “That Guy”: